ikraamg/Enumerable-Methods/README.md

 ### Prerequisites

 - Ruby installed on local machine
-- A browser (for usage or repl.it)
+- A browser (for usage of repl.it)

 ### Usage